jasontanx/Yfinance-ETL/README.md

 2. https://www.youtube.com/watch?v=e5W16XIcpsY

-**Personal Notes**
+**Personal Notes - Plans on the Pipeline**
-1. to experiment with argparser
+1. To experiment with argparser
-2. add new column --> 'stock code' & 'stock name' for gsheet ingestion
+2. Add new features / columns --> 'stock code' & 'stock name' for gsheet ingestion